r3-os/r3/README.md

 ## R3 API

-- **Tasks** are kernel objects associated with application threads and encapsulate their execution states.
-Tasks can be activated by application code or automatically at boot time.
-Tasks are assigned priorities (up to 2¹⁵ levels on a 32-bit target, though the implementation is heavily optimized for a smaller number of priorities), which can be changed at runtime.
-The number of tasks is only limited by memory available.
+- **Tasks** are the standard way to spawn application threads.
+They are kernel objects encapsulating the associated threads' execution states and can be activated by application code or automatically at boot time.
+Tasks have dynamic priorities and can block to relinquish the processor for lower-priority tasks.

 - R3 provides a unified interface to control **interrupt lines** and register **interrupt handlers**.
-In addition, the Arm M-Profile port supports **unmanaged interrupt lines**, which aren't masked when the kernel is handling a system call.
+Some kernels (e.g., the Arm M-Profile port of the original kernel) support **unmanaged interrupt lines**, which aren't masked when the kernel is handling a system call and thus provide superior real-time performance.

 - R3 supports common synchronization primitives such as **mutexes**, **semaphores**, and **event groups**.
 The mutexes can use [the priority ceiling protocol] to avoid unbounded priority inversion and mutual deadlock.
 Tasks can **park** themselves.

 - The kernel timing mechanism drives **software timers** and a **system-global clock** with microsecond precision.
 The system clock can be rewound or fast-forwarded for drift compensation.
-The timing algorithm has a logarithmic time complexity and is therefore scalable.
-The implementation is robust against a large interrupt processing delay.

 - **Bindings** are a statically-defined storage with runtime initialization and configuration-time borrow checking.
 They can be bound to tasks and other objects to provide safe mutable access.